sbaaihamza/kaggle_predict_future_sales/README.md

 * Data cleaning:
    - item_cnt_day variable is heavily skewed, most of the values are arround 0 and 5.0 , this range contain 99.9% of the data range. but before droping them we need to check if those are a real outliers or special cases ( should check other items with item-id for those outlier items ).
    - my investigation lead me to drop some rows that are clearly outliers from their influence on the distribution of that specific item
-   - i will do the same for item_price variable as item_cnt_day
+   - i did the same for item_price variable
    - for the shop dataset i found out that several shops are duplicates of each other (according to its name), so i fix the training and testings set
  * Discover and Visualize to gain insights:
    - using summary statistics its hepls but not that much cause we're dealing with time-series datasets